 I learned how much different it was working in accounting in an industry I loved vs. one I didn’t care about when I worked at a furniture store for a while.
 The industry makes a huge difference.
 I love being on the service side, it’s very appealing.
 I get bored very easily, so now having my own business and with a lot of clients makes things interesting.

 Working for 17 different companies over the years before Bistro Accounting has given me great insight to offer clients I work with now.
-I’ve worked for small restaurants and large corporations, which helps me with small cafe like Three Little Figs and huge restaurants like Coppersmith (who I wish to switch to Toast).
+I’ve worked for small restaurants and large corporations, which helps me with small cafe like Three Little Figs and huge restaurants like Coppersmith (who I wish would switch to Toast).
 We love Toast and highly recommend the system to our customers!

 What makes restaurant accounting unique?